ghost-home/ProjectGW2/README.md

 - Walkspeed Modifying.
 (Max: 35)

 To Do:
-- Read from File support.
+- Support Read from File.
 (Teleportation)

 Check #Releases for the latest version of the program.